edjineer/AppointmentScheduler/README.md

 ### Requirement 3

 Allows clients to reserve an available appointment slot.
+Reservations must be made at least 24 hours in advance

-* User can only reserve one slot per endpoint call
+* Assume user can only reserve one slot per endpoint call

 ### Requirement 4